dagba/Guidelines-for-flutter-development/readme.md

 `"retrieve"` for getting data from local base. example: `retrieveUsers`.
 ### Class name
 `"page"` as suffix for widgets that represents separate screen or page. example: `LoginPage`.
+## Architecture
+To mock data use fake datasource